Summary of Clinics

 Child health surveillance checks are arranged for all children registered with this practice and are performed by Dr Whyte and our local health visitors.
 These take place at the age of eight weeks.

 All doctors offer counselling appointments where patients may benefit from more than the routine 10 minute appointment.
 The decision is made by the doctor as to which patients should be allocated a longer consultation.
-A locality counsellor holds a clinic every Wednesday morning.
-The counsellor can help with depression, relationship problems, anxieties, stress, bereavement, coping with life crises, self-confidence and self-image.
-Referrals are made as necessary by the GP.
-However, anything talked about in a session is completely confidential unless otherwise agreed with the counsellor.
+Your GP can refer you to a suitable healthcare professional.
+Anything talked about in a session is completely confidential unless otherwise agreed with the counsellor.

 The practice is pleased to give advice on family planning including the insertion of coils and the contraceptive implant.
 We operate a computerised recall system for cervical smear tests.
-Cervical smears should be carried out every three years for women aged 20 to 60.
+Cervical smears should be carried out every three years for women aged 25 to 60, unless otherwise stated.

-Minor surgical procedures may be carried out at the surgery.
-Please see your own doctor for details.
+Minor surgical procedures may be carried out at the surgery, such as ingrown toenails, insertion of Nexplanon, etc. Please see your own doctor for details.

-We also have close links with one local psychiatrist who holds clinics weekly at the medical centre.
+We also have close links with one local psychiatrist Rebecca who holds clinics at the medical centre and a Behavioural Therapist Kathleen who run clinics on Wednesdays and Thursdays at the practice.
 Referrals are made as necessary by your doctor.

-Please note that you may be charged a fee for certain non-NHS examinations - ie some insurance forms, special medicals for driving licences, etc, in accordance with BMA recommendations.
+Please note that you may be charged a fee for certain non-NHS examinations - i.e. insurance forms, fitness to work medicals, special medicals for driving licences, etc, in accordance with BMA recommendations.
 Please check at reception if in any doubt.

 If you feel you require physiotherapy referral you can either ask your GP to refer or telephone The National Musculoskeletal Advice & Triage Service (MATS) - Helpline 0800 917 9390